“So also faith by itself, if it does not have works, is dead.”

 And again, he said the same to the Christians in Ephesus:

 So which is it?
-Is it works or faith?…The answer is yes.
+Is it works or faith?
 No, they are not combined, that would nix grace completely (see Galatians 3:1-3).
 However, James is letting us know that a decision must be made when it comes to your salvation.
 He uses two examples of people who made one choice to become righteous with God–a choice of faith–once and for all.

-To build his case, James claims, “Even the demons believe!”
+James said, “Even the demons believe!”
 (See James 2:19).
 And that’s true, those who are in the spiritual realm have their doctrine correct: Jesus is the Messiah.
 They know that!
 They have head-knowledge of God!
 But the difference between us and them is they are already damned to hell, we aren’t.
 We still have time to make a decision to believe Christ has forgiven us.

 “Was not Abraham our father justified by works when he offered up his son Isaac on the altar?”
 (James 2:21)

-Do you see what completed Abraham’s faith?…A decision.
 Abraham had done many works, but James only lists a single action, a single decision.
-Being willing to sacrifice Issac didn’t make Abraham righteous, he was righteous before that.
-James recites Old Testament Scripture to be clear about this point:
+Being willing to sacrifice Isaac didn’t make Abraham righteous, he was righteous before that.
+James recites Old Testament Scripture:

 “Abraham believed God, and it was credited to him as righteousness” (see James 2:23, Genesis 15:6)

-Belief is what gives us our credit as righteous people!
-The moment of belief is a decision!
-Abraham believed God before Issac was even conceived, so he was already righteous before this particular act at the altar (see Genesis 15).
-This proves that the new covenant is older than the old covenant because Abraham was before Moses.
+Belief is what gives us our credit as righteous people.
+The moment of belief is a decision.
+Abraham believed God before Isaac was even conceived, so he was already righteous before this particular act at the altar (see Genesis 15).
+This proves that the New Covenant is older than the Old Covenant because Abraham was before Moses.
 God has always been interested in one main thing: “Do you believe me?”

 James then lists one other person, a “matriarch” of our faith, Rahab the prostitute.
 Yes, a woman of the night is one of James’ examples of faith being brought to life through a decision.
 She wasn’t even a Jew!
 This was before the Cross!
 Hmmmmmm…makes me think.
 But I’ll stay on track here.

-Rahab was a gentile call girl, so why would James mention such a person?
-Why not pick someone else regal, like he just did Abraham?…He listed this harlot to prove our righteousness with God is based on a one-time decision of believing God!
-It’s not about who we are according to the world or religious people!
+Rahab was a Gentile call girl, so why would James mention such a person?
+Why not pick someone else regal, like he just did Abraham?

 “Matt, how can you say it’s one time, based on this Scripture?”

 Let’s look at it in context.
 Does James say, “Rahab did this good thing and that righteous work, then she stopped prostituting and became a pioneer of Christianity by all she had done.”?
-No!
-She was an outsider!
-A non-Jew!
-She wasn’t even included in God’s original chosen people to carry His Oracles!
+No, she was an outsider, a non-Jew.
+She wasn’t even included in God’s original chosen people to carry His Oracles.
 So what made her righteous?
-One act of faith that involved works!
+One act of faith.
 James writes:

 “And in the same way was not also Rahab the prostitute justified by works when she received the messengers and sent them out by another way?”
 (James 2:25)

 What did Rahab do to be justified?
-She encountered the spies, and then made a decision to open a door.
+She encountered the spies, and then hid them.

 - Received the messengers

-Two works, one action.
+Two works, one action of faith.
 And if you look at Abraham’s example, the same case is made.
-Abraham had to load up his stuff, make a trek up the mountain, and bound Issac–multiple works yet one action of faith!
+Abraham had to load up his stuff, make a trek up the mountain, and bound Isaac–multiple works yet one action of faith!

-Friends, James is letting us know that just because we have knowledge about Jesus, that doesn’t mean we’ve made a choice to place our faith in Him.
-When we do make that choice, we get new desires on the inside of us because He now lives in us and we live in Him (see Colossians 3:3, 1 Corinthians 6:19).
+Just because we have knowledge about Jesus, that doesn’t mean we’ve made a choice to place our faith in Him.
+When we do make that choice, we get new desires because He now lives in us and we live in Him (see Colossians 3:3, 1 Corinthians 6:19).

 You might be thinking, “How is that even possible?
 How can we be in Jesus and Jesus be in us?”

-In Romans 6, Paul calls this “baptized into Christ,” yet not once does he mention water.
+In Romans 6, Paul calls this baptized into Christ, yet not once does he mention water.
 Baptized simply means placed inside of.
-The grace-confused Christians have taken this part of the gospel–baptism–and retrofitted a law of being immersed in a liquid in order to be made right with God.
+The grace-confused people have taken this part of the gospel–baptism–and retrofitted a law of being immersed in a liquid in order to be made right with God.
 No amount of any liquid in all of the universe can place us inside of Jesus, only our one-time faith in Him can.
-Water baptism is simply a celebration of your spiritual rebirth, it’s not the actual day you are born again unless that was the day you decided to first believe.

 But to get back on subject here, faith without works is dead.
 A choice must be made!
-James gives us two examples of people who made one-time decisions to go from the sideline of viewing God’s goodness, to jumping in and playing!
+James gives us two examples of people who made one-time decisions to go from the sideline of viewing God’s goodness, to jumping in!

 Do you want to do that today?
 Do you want your spirit to be born again?
 Do you want to go to heaven?
 Do you want God to come live inside of you, right now, and never go away?
 If so, repeat this prayer with me and believe it as true.
 This decision will change everything inside you because God Himself will be joined with you forever:

 God, I believe.
-I am deciding today to believe you for the forgiveness of Jesus.
-I want it.
+I am deciding today to believe you about Jesus.
 I admit that on my own I am a sinner.
-I don’t want to be a sinner anymore in my spirit, so please give me a new, perfect spirit.
+I don’t want to be a sinner anymore so please give me a new, perfect identity.
 I want to be just like you, right now.
 I believe that by me making this decision today, I am your child forever, and you’re my Dad.
 I believe you will make your home in me and we will become one.
-So come on in, I’m inviting you!
-I’m ready!
-Teach me more about yourself, and teach me more about my new self!
-I want to grow in love with you!
+So come on in.
+I’m inviting you.
+I’m ready.
+Teach me more about yourself, and teach me more about my new self.
 In Jesus’ name I pray, amen.